hy6219/be-smart-and-be-happy/README.txt

 https://www.acmicpc.net/problem/9498
 #백준#9498번#C++#c++

+8.update:22-01-2019
+boj15552.cpp
+problem:fast calculation of add using" ios::sync_with_stdio(false)+cin.tie(NULL)"
+sol:using for loop

 this one is the program that prints string when you wrote on console until you press 'Q'! you can modify it to another key!
 Or modify it with switch-case/if-else loop!
 Enjoy your coding!